chenxingqiang/jax-ml/doc/model_persistence.rst

    available `here
    <https://joblib.readthedocs.io/en/latest/persistence.html>`_.

-When an estimator is unpickled with a scikit-learn version that is inconsistent with the version the estimator was pickled with, a :class:`~sklearn.exceptions.InconsistentVersionWarning` is raised.
+When an estimator is unpickled with a jax-learn version that is inconsistent with the version the estimator was pickled with, a :class:`~xlearn.exceptions.InconsistentVersionWarning` is raised.
 This warning can be caught to obtain the original version the estimator was pickled with:

-  from sklearn.exceptions import InconsistentVersionWarning warnings.simplefilter("error", InconsistentVersionWarning)
+  from xlearn.exceptions import InconsistentVersionWarning warnings.simplefilter("error", InconsistentVersionWarning)

   try:
       est = pickle.loads("model_from_prevision_version.pickle")
   except InconsistentVersionWarning as w:
-      print(w.original_sklearn_version)
+      print(w.original_xlearn_version)

 .. _persistence_limitations: